 Founded in 1902

-Turns out, the valley was settled in the late 1800’s and the town of Hilt was founded in 1902, just 2 years before our house was built.
-I like to think in terms such as those, helps give me a perspective of passing time. “…By 1912, Hilt consisted of 70 cottages, a hotel, a dormitory, a hospital, a company store and company office – on the west side of the tracks was the Italian section (FGSC book Tim Purdy).”
+Turns out, the valley was settled in the late 1800’s.
+The town of Hilt was founded in 1902, just 2 years before our house was built.
+I like to think in terms such as those.
+It helps give me a perspective of passing time. “…By 1912, Hilt consisted of 70 cottages, a hotel, a dormitory, a hospital, a company store and company office.
+On the west side of the tracks was the Italian section (FGSC book Tim Purdy).”

 Those that Came Before

-Whenever we come across a little blink of a place such as Hilt, CA, I like to take a moment to think about all of those that came before us and try to imagine the vibrant life that once took place.
-And although at times such places seem to be long forgotten, when someone passes through either by choice or accidentally, it comes back to life if even for just a few moments.
+Whenever we come across a little blink of a place such as Hilt, CA, I like to take a moment to think about all of those that came before us.
+I try to imagine the vibrant life that once took place.
+Although at times such places seem to be long forgotten.
+But, when someone passes through either by choice or accidentally, it comes back to life if even for just a few moments.